 21. Dual Console Boats

-Dual console boats are among the most popular boats for day cruising or recreational fishing.
 The moniker “dual-console” comes from the fact that it has two independent consoles with its windshields.

 Because it is substantially larger than a center console boat, it provides better maneuverability, comfort, storage capacity, and seating.

-The twin console boat also has more capacity, better weather protection, a V-shape hull, front sitting space, increased dry storage space, and fishability.
+The twin console boat has more capacity, better weather protection, a V-shape hull, front sitting space, increased dry storage space, and fishability.

 It also boasts a carpet-free fiberglass deck with an exterior drain that is simple to maintain.